Lallianzuala Chhangte turns to India after failing to land contract with Viking FK | Goal.com

 Lallianzuala Chhangte turns to India after failing to land contract with Viking FK

-Norwegian outfit Viking FK, on Thursday, have announced that the club were not in a position to offer a contract proposal to Lallianzuala Chhangte despite impressing in his two trials stints.
+Norwegian outfit Viking FK, on Thursday, have announced that the club were not in a position to offer a contract proposal to Indian winger Lallianzuala Chhangte despite impressing in his two trials stints.

-It was initially reported that the Mizoram-born winger was set to be handed a one-and-a-half-year contract last week but the Stavanger-based club decided against it.
+It was initially reported that the Mizoram-born winger was set to be handed a one-and-a-half-year contract last week but the Stavanger-based club have ultimately decided against it due to competition for places in Chhangte's position.

-Viking FK cited having a large squad couple with stiff competition for places in the position Chhangte plays in as factors that the deal could not go through, in a statement released by the Eliteserien club.
+Viking FK cited having a large squad with stiff competition for places as the reasons why the deal could not go through.

 It is now believed that the Delhi Dynamos player will return to India to explore his future options in the Indian Super League (ISL).